Senior Careers for Women in Construction: Insights from TSM

 “Construction is evolving, but visibility still matters.
 When people see women leading operational functions, it challenges outdated assumptions about who belongs in which roles.
 The industry is definitely gaining momentum in stepping away from old-school thinking.”

 As well as leading key functions, Natalie is also the person who looks after the small but meaningful details that often get forgotten in the day-to-day running of a business.
-When a colleague celebrates a birthday, Natalie always remembers to bring flowers or chocolates.
+When a colleague celebrates a birthday, Natalie always remembers to bring the chocolates.
 She takes care of the gestures that don’t appear on a quarterly report but make a real difference to colleagues around her.

 Progress — with international context